 Furthermore, multiple legislative reforms related to cannabis have been introduced in the U.S. Congress.
-Examples include the proposed bills styled as the States Reform Act, the Cannabis Administration and Opportunity Act, the

-Medical Marijuana Research Act, the Marijuana Opportunity Reinvestment and Expungement Act, the Strengthening the Tenth Amendment Through Entrusting States Act, and the Secure and Fair Enforcement Banking Act (the "SAFE Banking Act").
-The SAFE Banking Act did not pass the Senate in the last Congress, and will likely be introduced in the current Congress, but with the change in control of the House and a narrow Democrat majority in the Senate, passage cannot be assured.
+Examples include the proposed bills styled as the States Reform Act, the Cannabis Administration and Opportunity Act, the Medical Marijuana Research Act, the Marijuana Opportunity Reinvestment and Expungement Act, the Strengthening the Tenth Amendment Through Entrusting States Act, and the Secure and Fair Enforcement Banking Act (the "SAFE Banking Act").
+The SAFE Banking Act did not pass the Senate in the last Congress.
+On September 27, 2023, a modified version of the SAFE Banking Act, known as the Secure and Fair Enforcement Regulation (the "Safer Banking Act") was passed by the Senate Committee on Banking, Housing and Urban Affairs, representing the first time any version of the SAFE Banking Act has made it out of committee in the United States Senate.
+The SAFER Banking Act is expected to go to the Senate floor for a vote, though there can be no assurances to the timing of any such vote or that a vote will take place.
+Prior versions of the SAFER Banking Act have passed the United States House of Representatives on several occasions, but with the change in control of the House from the last election cycle, passage cannot be assured.
 None of these proposed bills have been approved by both chambers of Congress and none have yet been presented to President Biden for signature.
 There can be no assurance that any of these pieces of legislation will become law in the U.S.

 On October 6, 2022, President Biden announced a series of marijuana-related initiatives: (1) pardoning those convicted of simple marijuana possession under the CSA (21 U.S.C. § 844) and under Washington D.C.'s Code 48-904.01(d)(1); and (2) asking the Secretary of Health and Human Services and the Attorney General "to initiate the administrative process to review expeditiously how marijuana is scheduled under federal law".
-The administrative review of how marijuana is scheduled under the CSA would be conducted by the FDA and Drug Enforcement Administration, but it remains unclear when these agencies will complete their respective reviews and whether such reviews will result in a change in how marijuana is classified under the CSA.